ethandavenport/March-Madness/README.md

 - Start from the curated set of base team features from sources listed above
 - For each base feature, create both A and B columns
 - Run repeated fits of a logistic regression with L1-type penalty to select stable feature groups, selecting optimal alpha value across resamples
-- Enforce symmetry by requiring that if a stat is selected for A, the corresponding B stat is also included; this prevents the model from exploiting arbitrary naming of the two teams
+- Enforce symmetry by requiring that **if a stat is selected for A, the corresponding B stat is also included**; this prevents the model from exploiting arbitrary naming of the two teams

 <p align="center">
   <img width="659" height="393" alt="image" src="https://github.com/user-attachments/assets/79f7e6f1-5c61-417f-b30b-b1faee9c219e">